phamcongthuy/challenge/_play/people-for-parks.md

    COMPAS’s interactive online ‘parents’ portal’ is easily accessed on desktop and mobile devices.
 Portal visitors can:

-   â€¢ Register as COMPAS members & movement supporters
+   * Register as COMPAS members & movement supporters

-   â€¢ Register to become CSP parent volunteers in ongoing activities, special events and shared use advocacy
+   * Register to become CSP parent volunteers in ongoing activities, special events and shared use advocacy

-   â€¢ Recruit other advocates
+   * Recruit other advocates

-   â€¢ Register for public events to support shared use (e.g. school board, city & neighborhood council meetings)
+   * Register for public events to support shared use (e.g. school board, city & neighborhood council meetings)

-   â€¢ Publicize community events
+   * Publicize community events

-   â€¢ Share challenges, best practices
+   * Share challenges, best practices

-   â€¢ Connect to PFP/COMPAS social media to post photos/videos, stories & goals for neighborhood.
+   * Connect to PFP/COMPAS social media to post photos/videos, stories & goals for neighborhood.